 2. Your online presence does not match your resume

 Remember that recruiters are like the company’s FBI agent.
 A big part of their role is to investigate the candidate’s professional background and check that it is consistent offline and online.
 Make sure that your online presence, like on LinkedIn and social media, is consistent with your resume.
+Want to improve your LinkedIn profile?
+Read four hacks for improving your Linkedin summary.

 3. Unexplained or inconsistent gaps in your career